sms03snc/Faddeeva/README.md

 See [1] and its Supplementary Materials [2] for more details.
 In particular [1, Table 1] makes comparisons of accuracies and timings of this new method with those of previously published methods and their associated Matlab implementations.

-The Matlab codes in this project are:
+The key Matlab codes in this project are:

 wTrap.m         Matlab function, with inputs z and N, that evaluates w_N(z) using N+1 quadrature points in the case when z=x+iy with x,y >= 0.
                 (N = 11 is recommended to achieve absolute and relative errors no larger than 1.4e-15)